-It appears that China's BRI operations penetrate local societies and expose their weak points in political and economic dimensions.
-The high dependence on the Chinese funding and the potential debt trap, for one thing, have been described as debt diplomacy and debt colonialism (Daniel 2018; Pomfret 2018).
+It appears that China's BRI operations penetrate local societies and exposes their weak points in political and economic dimensions.
+The high dependence on the Chinese funding and the potential debt trap, for one thing, have been described as debt diplomacy and debt colonialism (Daniel 2019; Pomfret 2019).
 This debt diplomacy has led to China's acquisition of Sri Lanka's Hambantota port through a 99-year lease.
 China gained similar control of Zambia's national electricity supplier and the rebuilding the Mogadishu seaport in exchange for exclusive fishing rights along the Somali coast.
-According to several analyses, the potential targets of China's Belt and Road debt-book diplomacy involve the Mekong Delta countries and the South China Sea area, including Laos, Myanmar, Thailand, Cambodia, Vietnam, the Philippines, and the String of Pearls area, such as Pakistan, Djibouti, Sri Lanka, Kenya, as well as the Second Island Chain and beyond, such as Coalition for Fair Fisheries Arrangements (CFFA) states, Tonga, Vanuatu, Papua New Guinea, as well as Mongolia, Tajikistan, Kyrgyzstan, the Maldives, and Montenegro (Buchanan 2018; Dahir 2019; Kwatra 2018; Parker and Chefitz 2018; Hillman 2019).
+According to several analyses, the potential targets of China's Belt and Road debt-book diplomacy involve the Mekong Delta countries and the South China Sea area, including Laos, Myanmar, Thailand, Cambodia, Vietnam, the Philippines, the String of Pearls area, such as Pakistan, Djibouti, Sri Lanka, Kenya, the Second Island Chain and beyond, such as Coalition for Fair Fisheries Arrangements (CFFA) states, Tonga, Vanuatu, Papua New Guinea, as well as Mongolia, Tajikistan, Kyrgyzstan, the Maldives, and Montenegro (Buchanan 2019; Dahir 2019; Kwatra 2019; Parker and Chefitz 2019; Hillman 2019).

 Besides the threat to the sovereignty, the flipside of the debt trap often links to the infrastructure of local governmental corruption.
 The Philippines is not the only case in Southeast Asia.
-The projects of the BRI in Malaysia in the past years have also proved to be opportunities for corrupt regimes to gain their profits.
+The projects of the BRI in Malaysia in the past years have also proved to be the opportunities for corrupt regimes to gain their profits.
 The scandals of the former Malaysian Prime Minister Najib Razak have been exposed in recent months after he was voted out of office in May 2018.
 According to several sources, Najib had granted China exceptional access to Malaysia.
-Many of the BRI projects are evidence of corruption.
-According to reports, one Chinese state-owned enterprise was paid USD 2 billion in advance for two Malaysian pipeline projects, but the constructions have barely started.
-The cost for Malaysia's East Coast Rail Link (ECRL), another BRI project, was also clearly artificially inflated (Hillman 2019; FDD 2020).
-Evidence shows that USD 6.81 billion of the 1 Malaysia Development Berhad (1 MDB) fund has been transferred to Najib's account, and Najib could not provide a clear explanation for it.
+Still, many of these BRI projects are evidence of corruption.
+According to these reports, one Chinese state-owned enterprise was paid USD 2 bio. in advance for two Malaysian pipeline projects, but the constructions have barely started.
+The cost for Malaysia's East Coast Rail Link (ECRL), another BRI project, was also clearly artificially inflated (Hillman 2019; "FDD | Below the Belt and Road" 2020).
+Evidence also shows that USD 6.81 bio. of the 1MDB fund has been transferred to Najib's account, and Najib could not provide a clear explanation for it.
 These reports further indicated that not only in Malaysia but the leaders of other BRI-recipient countries also seized the project as opportunities to sustain and legitimize their corruption (Doig 2019).
-Other countries involved in cases of fraud associated with the BRI are located in South and Southeast Asia, including Cambodia, Laos, Myanmar, the Philippines, Vietnam, Indonesia, Thailand, Sri Lanka, Pakistan, and Bangladesh (Chin 2018).
+Other countries involved in cases of fraud associated with the BRI are located in South and Southeast Asia, including Cambodia, Laos, Myanmar, the Philippines, Vietnam, Indonesia, Thailand, Sri Lanka, Pakistan, and Bangladesh (Chin 2019).